 Sadly, in the days leading up to our departure, it became clear that we would not be getting a visa to enter the country.
 Although we followed protocol, our intended purpose of visit, stated clearly in the required invitation letter, rerouted our visa applications to the Ministry of the Interior since matters of Indo-Pak relations are treated with a lot of scrutiny on both sides.
 This process ended up delaying the decision making until it reached a point where we had to get our passports back empty-handedly, in order to at least be able to travel to India for our interviews there.

 However, we didn’t quite give up that easily.
 Reaching out to contacts within the Melton Foundation as well as outside, such as activists we met at conferences, our partner organizations, or even the German Foreign Ministry, we tried our best to find ways of speeding up the prolonged process.

 Sadly, although many of them responded very positively about our project and tried to help us as much as they could, it proved to be futile in the end, largely to the difficult situation between India and Pakistan and the delicate matter of state sovereignty, expressed in the power of a government to grant or deny access.
 What became clear is that for our contacts working in such an environment meant to exercise special care to not jeopardize their own position and mission.

 So, our first task, after reaching Delhi, was actually to set in motion the wheels for a plan B.

-FIND OUT HOW PLAN B WENT IN OUR NEXT POST …
+FIND OUT HOW PLAN B WENT IN PART 2 OF OUR STORY …

 (Story by Melton Fellow Julian Klauke)